jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 ### The Person is Wrong

-This is the easiest, and therefore jumped to far too often.
+This is the easiest, and therefore jumped too far too often.
 The person can only be wrong for the change when all other options have been tried.
 When the person is wrong, you are left with a few questions you need to answer.

 1. Can the individual exist without the change?
 2. Can the change exist without the individual?